 1 Bring your true personality to the Workshop

 I’ve worked with many brilliant facilitators over the years.
 Yet they’ve all been so different.
-They’ve been introvert, extrovert, funny, calm, energetic, formal, informal.
+They’ve been introverted, extrovert, funny, calm, energetic, formal, and informal.
 There’s no single personality type.
-What they do have in common is that they come across as their true selves.
+What they have in common is that they come across as their true selves.
 They’re not pretending to be someone they’re not.

 One of the key skills of a great facilitator is building rapport with the participants.
 Being yourself is essential to this.